JulianWDev/MetData/docs/assignments/three.md

 figure.show()
 ```
 ![neighbourhood_plot](./neighbourhood_plot.png)
 First, we read the airbnb dataset which we downloaded from the airbnb scraper website.
-Then, we use `value_counts` to
+Then, we use `value_counts` to create a new dataframe that contains the count of each occurance of a specific neighbourhood.
+We plot this new dataframe in a histogram using plotly express.

+### Which street in Amsterdam has the most AirBnB apartments?
+We were unable to complete this assignment, because it required reverse geocoding which is a paid service.
+Using google maps API, it would have costed about 40$.
+Free solutions were inadequate, because they disallow bulk API requests.

+### Try to cross reference the data from the AirBnB dataset with the BBGA.
+Can you figure out if all apartments of AirBnB are designated as housing?
+Which number of apartments are not rented out all the time but are also used as normal housing?
+First, we